 GI Joes: Now Even Greener

-As an avid reader, I was thrilled to see the summary of the Army’s continuing net-zero efforts in a recent issue (The U.S. Army Net-Zero Initiative
+As an avid reader, I was thrilled to see the summary of the Army’s continuing net-zero efforts in a recent issue (The U.S. Army Net-Zero Initiative, April/May 2013).

 The Army is indeed making significant investments in sustainability and renewable energy, driven by the awareness that such investments contribute to our mission effectiveness, enhance the quality of life on our installations, and improve relationships with our various community partners, whether at home or abroad.

 Deputy Assistant Secretary of the Army for Energy and Sustainability